 regular storage.

-SET pgpro_multiplan.sandbox = OFF; SELECT pgpro_multiplan_restore(query_string, hintstr, paramtypes, plan_type) FROM storage_copy;
+SET pgpro_multiplan.sandbox = OFF; SELECT pgpro_multiplan_restore(query_string, sample_string, hintstr, paramtypes, plan_type, wildcards, NULL) FROM storage_copy;

-SELECT pgpro_multiplan_restore(s.query_string, s.hintstr, s.paramtypes, s.plan_type) FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';
+SELECT pgpro_multiplan_restore(s.query_string, s.sample_string, s.hintstr, s.paramtypes, s.plan_type, s.wildcards, NULL) FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';

 Here db_name is the name of the database from